Royal Air Force: Origins

-While the British were not the first to make use of heavier-than-air military aircraft, the RAF is the world's oldest independent air force: that is, the first air force to become independent of army or navy control.
-The RAF was founded on 1 April 1918 (during World War I) by the amalgamation of the Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS), as recommended in a report prepared by Jan Smuts.
-At that time it was the largest air force in the world.
+The Royal Air Force was formed towards the end of the First World War on 1 April 1918, becoming the second independent air force in the world after the Finnish Air Force (established 6 March 1918), by merging the Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS).
+This was done as recommended in a report prepared by the South African statesman and general Jan Smuts, which contained significant contributions from Lieutenant General David Henderson, on 17 August 1917.
+From the Smuts Report, came the Air Force (Constitution) Act which was passed on 23 November 1917, receiving Royal Assent on 29 November, which made provision for the creation of an Air Force.
+On 7 March 1918, King George V issued a royal decree naming the new service the 'Royal Air Force'.
+At the time of its formation, the RAF was the largest air force in the world.
 Its headquarters was located in the former Hotel Cecil.

 After the war, the RAF was drastically cut and its inter-war years were relatively quiet.
 The RAF was put in charge of British military activity in Iraq, and carried out minor activities in other parts of the British Empire, including establishing bases to protect Singapore and Malaya.
 The RAF's naval aviation branch, the Fleet Air Arm, was founded in 1924 but handed over to Admiralty control on 24 May 1939.
+In 1925, the RAF carried out its first independent action, conducting a successful air campaign against rebelling Mahsud tribesmen during Pink's War.

 The RAF adopted the doctrine of strategic bombing, which led to the construction of long-range bombers and became its main bombing strategy in the Second World War.